pantheon-systems/documentation/source/content/guides/wordpress-configurations/04-wp-cfm.md

 ### Dev to Test

-Deploy the `.json` file from Dev to Test.
+Deploy the `.json` file from Dev to Test:

 1. Check **Pull files and the database from the Live environment?** and then click **Deploy Code from Development to Test Environment** if deploying via the Pantheon Dashboard or include `--sync-content` if deploying with Terminus: